History of Strasbourg: Thirty Years' War

-French Revolution and La Marseillaise
+French Revolution and "La Marseillaise"

 News of the Storming of the Bastille on July 14, 1789 spread quickly.
 On July 21, the city hall was sacked.
 Strasbourg lost certain possessions, such as the towns of Wasselonne and Barr.
 In 1790 the property of the clergy was seized, and the university (Lutheran at the time), lost most of its revenues.

 Things quickly settled down until 1792, when France went to war against Prussia and Austria.
 During a dinner in Strasbourg organized by Mayor Frédéric de Dietrich on 25 April 1792, Claude Joseph Rouget de Lisle composed "War Song for the Army of the Rhine" (Chant de guerre pour l'Armée du Rhin), which was later renamed "La Marseillaise".
 The same year François Christophe Kellermann, a child of Strasbourg was appointed the head of the Mosel Army.
 He led his company to victory at the battle of Valmy and saved the young French republic.
 He was later appointed Duke of Valmy by Napoléon in 1808.

 During this period, Jean-Baptiste Kléber, also born in Strasbourg, led the French army to win several decisive victories.
 A statue of Kléber now stands in the centre of the city, at Place Kléber, and he is still one of the most famous French officers.

-Strasbourg was no exception to the installation of guillotines throughout France.
-The mayor of Strasbourg, Philippe-Frédéric de Dietrich, was decapitated in December 1793.
+The mayor of Strasbourg, Philippe-Frédéric de Dietrich, was decapitated by guillotine in December 1793.
 Women were not allowed to wear traditional costumes and Christian worship was forbidden.

 Strasbourg's status as a free city was revoked by the French Revolution.
-Enragés, most notoriously Eulogius Schneider, ruled the city with an increasingly iron hand.
+Enragés, such as Eulogius Schneider, ran the city.
 During this time, many churches and monasteries were either destroyed or severely damaged.
 The cathedral lost hundreds of its statues (later replaced by copies in the 19th century) and in April 1794, there was talk of tearing its spire down, on the grounds that it was against the principle of equality.
 The tower was saved, however, when in May of the same year citizens of Strasbourg crowned it with a giant tin Phrygian cap.
 This artifact was later kept in the historical collections of the city until it was destroyed in 1870 during the Franco-Prussian war.

 In 1797 the French army captured many German cities, including Kehl and Offenburg, which put Strasbourg out of danger, but the Revolution had profoundly disorganized the city.